vpnagraj/shiny-workshop/notes.md

 Shiny is a light-weight web application framework.
 What does that mean?

-Shiny might be the right tool if:
+It means that Shiny has essentia

 - You want to execute R code dynamically based on user input